fabien-colonnier/MyWebsite/pages/emma.md

 <h1> Creation of the Body Master </h1>
 <p style="text-align: justify; text-justify: inter-word;">
-The bodywork started with the installation of wooden boxes, fixed to the the frame.
-The idea was to creatte the boday around the frame to be sure it will fit.
-Indeed, it was possible to check the suspension wheel course and make sure any body parts were in the way.
+The bodywork started with the installation of wooden boxes fixed to the frame.
+The idea was to create the body around the frame to be sure it would fit.
+Indeed, it was possible to check the suspension wheel course and make sure any body parts were not in the way.
 </p>

 <div id="gallery_container"></div>